FORGOT YOUR DETAILS?

 1. Exercises at home using the Finding Balance resources available at Resource Catalogue – Finding Balance (findingbalancealberta.ca) in the Movement and Exercise section.

-2. Check the Zoomers in Balance online summer classes schedule and register for classes.
+2. Check with Zoomers in Balance about registering for classes.

 How can I become a volunteer peer leader?